 For an overview of accommodation options,click here…

-The 2016 Sika Show will be held at The Great Lake Centre in Taupo.
+The Sika Show is held each year at The Great Lake Centre in Taupo.
 This map shows you how to get there: